sashabel1/Malicious-Email-Scorer/README.md

 Detects sophisticated brand impersonation using the **Levenshtein Distance algorithm**.

 > **What is it?**
-> It measures "edit distance"—the number of character changes (insertions, deletions, or substitutions) needed to turn one string into another.
+> It measures "edit distance" -> the number of character changes (insertions, deletions, or substitutions) needed to turn one string into another.

 * **The Logic:** If a sender’s domain is only 1 or 2 edits away from a trusted brand (e.g., `amaz0n.com` vs. `amazon.com`), the system flags it as a high-confidence threat.